yumbabacom/covajournel/DEPLOYMENT.md

    - Create a new cluster

 2. **Configure Database:**
-   - Create a database named `covajournal`
+   - Create a database named `tradingcalc` (same as local development)
    - Create a database user with read/write permissions
    - Whitelist your application's IP addresses (or use 0.0.0.0/0 for all IPs)